zeynepdundarr/TO-DO-App/Readme.md

 ## Project Description

-Todo-App is an app in which user's can create their own accounts and create Todo's.
-User's can save, categorize, prioritize and schedule their todo's.
+Todo-App is an app in which user can create their own accounts and create their own todo's.
+Users can save, categorize, prioritize and schedule their todo's.

 ### Technology

-Todo-App is implemented in FastApi web framework.
+- Todo-App is implemented in FastApi web framework.
-SQLAlchemy is used for SQLite database communication.
+- SQLAlchemy is used for SQLite database communication.
-Docker is used for standardizing the application by including the everything that software needs.
+- Docker is used for standardizing the application by including the everything that software needs.

 ## Deployment with Docker